-3. Background:
+3. Supporting information including options considered:

-3.1 Background and activity to date
+2.1 Background

 The TNS programme is scoped to identify different ways of organising how services are delivered within the neighbourhoods of the city of Leicester, with a view to reducing the costs of delivery by around 30% while maintaining the quality of our services.